The Kurt Vonnegut Museum and Library

 There are presently no open calls for submissions.

 The Literary Journal of the Kurt Vonnegut Museum and Library

-The submission period for our sixth annual So It Goes Literary Journal opens March 1, 2017 and ends on June 1, 2017 at 11:59 pm EDT.
-This year's theme is A Little More Common Decency.
+The submission period for our seventh annual So It Goes Literary Journal opens February 1, 2018 and ends on May 1, 2018 at 11:59 pm EDT.
+This year's theme is Lonesome No More.

-In keeping with our Year of Vonnegut theme, all submissions or submit-ers featured must touch in some way on the theme of "A Little More Common Decency."
+In keeping with this theme, all submissions or submit-ers featured must touch in some way on the idea of Lonesome No More!

 Submissions are limited to one work of prose or up to five poems (1500 word limit) and/or five photographs and/or artwork.
 Employees of KVML and KVML Board of Directors and Advisory Board Members are not eligible to participate.
 Everyone else is encouraged to send in a submission(s): Students, amateur writers and artists, professional writers and artists, young, old, and current/retired military veterans.
 The veteran community was important to Vonnegut, as he served his country too, so we imagine he'd love to see literary and artistic representation from current and former military personnel, as well.